Kobe Bryant injures shoulder, decides to play with just his left hand vs the Pelicans

 “Obviously after I saw that everything he did was with the left hand, then I knew then, let’s get him out of there,” Lakers coach Byron Scott said.
 “He always says, he’s got two arms so you don’t necessarily have to use one all the time.
 But like I said, after I saw him shoot it a couple times and then just bringing it up the court — one dribble with his right then he switched and dribbled with his left.
 That pretty much let me know that it was pretty sore.”

-“I’ve played on a torn labrum before,” said the 36-year old Kobe.
+“I averaged 40 for a whole month with a torn labrum before,” said Kobe.
 “I’m not too concerned about it.”

-In honor of Kobe’s toughness, here’s the best of him using his left hand.
+In honor of Kobe’s toughness and attempt at pulling a Larry Bird, here’s the best of him using his left hand in a video called, “Lefty Wonder.”